Image Courtesy of Nova Concepts/Cornell Tech

 The campus, which will undergo two other major phases of construction, is currently comprised of three, “environmentally conscious” buildings: the “net-zero” energy main academic building, called the Emma and Georgina Bloomberg Center; the housing quarters for students and faculty, aptly called “The House,” and a center for classrooms, workspaces and commercial tenants, called “The Bridge,” owned by developer Forest City Ratner; so far, tenants include Ferrero (the maker of Nutella) and Citigroup.

-The Emma and Georgina Bloomberg Center. mage via Cornell Tech
+The Emma and Georgina Bloomberg Center.
+Image Courtesy of Iwan Baan/Cornell Tech

 The House.
 Image via Cornell Tech